 The shots where Luke uses his Jedi powers to retrieve his lightsaber from a distance were achieved by having Mark Hamill throw the lightsaber away, and then running the film in reverse.

-In order to avoid sharing creative rights, George Lucas decided to avoid using a major studio to finance this film.
+In order to avoid sharing creative rights, George Lucas decided to avoid using a major studio to finance this movie.
 Instead, he bankrolled the $18 million production himself, using a combination of his profits from Star Wars: Episode IV - A New Hope (1977) and a bank loan.
 Although the move was risky, it paid off several times over.
-Lucas recovered his investment within three months of the film's release.
-He then showed gratitude far beyond the Hollywood norm, by sharing the profits with his employees (nearly $5 million in bonuses).
+Lucas recovered his investment within three months of the movie's release.
+He then showed gratitude far beyond the Hollywood norm by sharing the profits with his employees (nearly $5 million in bonuses).

-Mark Hamill had to bang his head 16 times on the ceiling of Yoda's hut before Irvin Kershner was satisfied.
+Mark Hamill had to bang his head sixteen times on the ceiling of Yoda's hut before director Irvin Kershner was satisfied.

 With the exception of being sucked out of a Cloud City window, Mark Hamill did all of his own stunts.

-George Lucas was so impressed by Frank Oz's performance as Yoda that he spent thousands of dollars on an advertising campaign to try and get him an Oscar nomination for Best Supporting Actor.
-Lucas's campaign ultimately failed because it was felt that a puppeteer wasn't an actor.
+George Lucas was so impressed by Frank Oz's performance as Yoda that he spent thousands of dollars on an advertising campaign to try and get him an Oscar nomination for Best Actor in a Supporting Role.
+Lucas' campaign ultimately failed because it was felt that a puppeteer wasn't an actor.
 Lucas felt this wasn't fair to Oz, who honestly didn't care.

 During the filming of the Battle of Hoth, the Echo Base troops were actually Norwegian mountain-rescue skiers.
-In exchange for participation in the film, Lucasfilm made a donation to the Norwegian Red Cross
+In exchange for participation in this movie, Lucasfilm made a donation to the Norwegian Red Cross.

 When Mark Hamill was having trouble with the Dagobah scenes with Yoda, Frank Oz brought in Miss Piggy to make him laugh.